molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 ![](img/cat_variable-mapping.png)

+#### Request access
+If you do not have an account on the catalogue yet, please email [molgenis-support](mailto:molgenis-support@umcg.nl) to apply for an account.

 ## Armadillo
 Upload harmonized data into a local Armadillo/Opal instance in order to make it available for DataSHIELD to run analysis.
 Note that MOLGENIS catalogue does not communicate or has access to any data stored in Armadillo/Opal.